 The Independence Day

 On the Finnish Independence day 6th of December, Komitea offers a place to escape the militaristic hulabaloo for us somewhat less rabidly patriotic Finns.
 The programme in Cosmic Comic Cafe includes Aki Kaurismäki’s Unknown Soldier performed live, silent gulping of beer, and other deeply nationalistic action.

 At the turn of March and April (in 2018, 24th or March) we park our bicycles by the Cosmic counter for another reason: It’s the yearly Flann O’Brien celebration day.
-We worship the late Irish absurdist by reading out loud his books, and the deSelbian researchers present at the event give cryptic answers the tough questions from the audience.
+We worship the late Irish absurdist by reading out loud his books, and deSelbian researchers give cryptic answers to questions from the audience.
 Is the night really caused by the pollution?
-Are you sure the world is shaped like a sausage?
-Is the atom theory in effect in this parish?
+Are we sure the world is shaped like a sausage?
+Is the atom theory indeed in effect in this parish?

 Every year on 25th of May, Komitea and Turku University Science Culture Cabinet organise the biggest Towel Day event in Finland at Cosmic Comic Cafe, Turku.
 The programme includes horrible poetry, mad profecies and space prog.